NOAA-CEFI-Portal/CEFI-info-hub-list/CONTRIBUTION.md

-# Contributing

-## Contributing to the CEFI Info-Hub Resource List
+# Contributing to the CEFI Info-Hub Resource List

 Please ensure your pull request follow the guidelines listed below: